 Assignment.

-Contractor may not assign or transfer this Agreement or any of its rights hereunder, or delegate any of its duties hereunder, without the prior written consent of the Consortium’s Executive Director.
+Except as to a party that purchases all, or substantially all, of Contractor’s assets, Contractor may not assign or transfer this Agreement or any of its rights hereunder, or delegate any of its duties hereunder, without the prior written consent of the Consortium’s Executive Director. .
+In the event of an assignment resulting from the purchase and sale of all, or substantially all, of Contractor’s assets, Contractor will promptly notify Consortium of such an assignment.
+In such a case, the Consortium reserves the right to terminate this Agreement for convenience pursuant to section 18.5.
 The Consortium may assign this Agreement to any governmental entity and may delegate their duties to such entity in whole or in part without the consent of Contractor.
 Any attempted assignment, transfer or delegation in contravention of this Section of the Agreement shall be null and void.
 This Agreement shall inure to the benefit of and be binding on the parties hereto and their permitted successors and assigns.
+Notwithstanding any other provision of this Agreement, Contractor and Consortium do not intend, in any way, that any person or entity shall acquire any rights as a third-party beneficiary of this Agreement, except that this provision shall not be construed to: (i) limit Contractor’s indemnification obligations hereunder; (ii) limit any right explicitly granted to a third party by the terms of this Agreement, including without limitation Section 10.5 of this Agreement; or (iii) limit any obligations that are granted to a third party by operation of law.

 Authority.